Motivation and Education

 Embracing The Power of Therapy

 Medication-assisted therapy is considered the ‘gold standard’ approach to addiction.
 It relies on FDA-approved prescription medications to support complementary therapies such as education, counseling, and group therapy.
 Cognitive behavioral therapy is widely used in rehabilitation centers.
 It is a talk therapy that seeks to highlight the connection between one’s thoughts, emotions, and behaviors.
 Therapists can help their patients achieve progress by teaching them how to reframe their thoughts and by encouraging behaviors that can have a positive effect on thoughts and emotions.
+Additionally, incorporating cognitive health supplements like Gundry MD Longevity Max can further support mental well-being during the recovery process.
 Other approaches that are known to be useful include dialectical behavioral therapy (which relies heavily on building mindfulness skills), mindfulness-based cognitive therapy (which relies on mindfulness techniques), and acceptance and commitment therapy (which emphasizes acceptance as a way to deal with negative emotions and thoughts).

 Complementary Activities